Ancient Secrets of the Eleusinian Mysteries – Walking the Sacred Way

 Boundary stone of the Sacred Way, ca. 520 BC. photo Marsyas.

-Devotees of Demeter and Persephone gathered at the ancient Agora of Athens from where they would then set off for the city gate of the Athenian cemetery of Kerameikos, (the potter’s quarter) and from there, onwards to Eleusis.
+Devotees of Demeter and Persephone gathered at the ancient Agora of Athens from where they would then set off for the city gate of the Keraimeikos cemetery, the largest necropolis of ancient Greece and from there, onward to Eleusis.

 The Sacred Way in the Kerameikos Cemetery photo George E. Koronaios